-- A. High School Graduate: A student is admitted upon proof of graduation from an accredited high school upon submission of an official high school transcript.
+A. High School Graduate: A student is admitted upon proof of graduation from an accredited high school upon submission of an official high school transcript.
 In this policy, accredited high school means a Texas public high school accredited by the Texas Education Agency, a Texas nonpublic high school accredited by the Texas Private School Accreditation Commission, an out-of-state high school accredited by an equivalent official accrediting body for the state in which the high school is located, or a homeschool directed by a parent as defined in case law by TEA vs Leeper.
 A student who graduated from a homeschool is admitted once a notarized record of the high school equivalent work completed with a date of successful completion is submitted.
-This work should be consistent with Texas Education Agency minimums for high school completion. - B. College Transfer: Prior attendance at a regionally accredited college or university.
+This work should be consistent with Texas Education Agency minimums for high school completion.

+- B. College Transfer: Prior attendance at a regionally accredited college or university.
 A student is admitted upon receipt of official transcripts from all previously attended institutions of higher education. - C. GED: Successful completion of the General Education Development test (GED) as certified by a state education agency or a state authorized examination that the State recognizes as the equivalent of a higher school diploma.
-A student is admitted upon receipt of official GED score report or scores from a state authorized examination the State recognizes as the equivalent of a high school diploma.
+A student is admitted upon receipt of official GED score report or scores from a state authorized examination the State recognizes as the equivalent of a high school diploma. - D. An individual who does not qualify for admission under one of the previous admissions categories and who can present sufficient evidence indicating their capability to do college level work.
+Students may be eligible for exception admissions by following one of the Exceptional Admissions/ Individual Approval categories.
+Students must complete an Exceptional Admissions/ Individual Approval Form which includes appropriate authorization.